ABOS Web-Based Longitudinal Assessment (ABOS WLA)

 2. Diplomates with a certificate end date of 2026 or later must answer 120 questions correct by end of their 6th year or achieve five quality years by the end of the 8th year of their 10-year cycle.

-Additional information and requirements for your certificate end date can be found below.
+Additional information and requirements for your certificate end date can be found on the links to your left.

 Diplomates who do not successfully compete the ABOS WLA will still have the opportunity to pass an ABOS Oral or Computer-Based Recertification Examination.